 Madya – excess alcohol

-the Pitta Dosa in the head gets vitiated and thereby produces head diseases resulting in burning and aching sensation in the head.
-The patient develops a liking for cold substance.
+The Pitta Dosha in the head gets vitiated and thereby produces head diseases resulting in burning and aching sensation in the head.
+The patient develops a liking for cold substances.

 Asyasukha – eating as per one’s own will

 Guru, Snigdha, Ati Bhojana – excessive intake of heavy and unctuous food,

 By these causative factors, Kapha in the head gets vitiated and causes diseases.

 Symptoms – There is dull pain and numbness.
 The patient feels as if he is wet and is loaded with too heavy a burden; there is drowsiness laziness and anorexia.[24-25]